-4.2 Hypothesis 2: Highly frequent constructions in early CEFR levels
+4.2.
+Hypothesis 2: Highly Frequent Constructions in Early CEFR Levels

-With approximately 1193 constructions identified in all levels, the frequency cut off for H2 and H3 was identified by using the CF_per_million data in the results files put out by TAASSC.
-As such, high frequency constructions were those which appeared >50000 per million and low frequency constructions were <1000 per million (the vertical axis in figure 3 represents per million).
+With approximately 1,193 constructions identified in total across levels, the frequency cut off for H2 and H3 was identified by using the $CF\per\million$ data in the results files provided by TAASSC.
+As such, high frequency constructions were those which appeared >50000 per million and low frequency constructions were <1000 times per million (the vertical axis in figure 3 represents per million).
 To reiterate, per million is calculated based on within text data, not against a reference corpus.
+The ten most frequent constructions are shown in figure 3.

-Figure 3: Top 10 highly frequent constructions
+Top 10 highly frequent constructions

-As seen in the figure, there does not seem to be a clear upward trend for any of the top 10 constructions.
-As such this hypothesis, that is, highly frequent constructions stem from earlier CEFR levels, is not confirmed.
-This may still be the case, however, this may not be possible to capture using just corpus evidence.
-It may need to be triangulated with experimental studies investigating language aptitude in L1 and L2, working memory, print exposure, and phonological abilities in L1.
+As seen in figure 3, there does not seem to be a clear increasing trend in frequency of use per proficiency for any of the top ten constructions.
+As such, this hypothesis, that is, highly frequent constructions stem from earlier CEFR levels, is not confirmed.
+This may still be the case, although it may not be possible to capture using just corpus evidence.
+It may need to be triangulated with experimental studies investigating language aptitude in L1 and L2, working memory, print exposure and phonological abilities in L1.
 As for the idiosyncrasy of these constructions across CEFR levels, it is difficult to explain why that is the case.
-However, one possible explanation might be individual differences in grammatical knowledge (see Sparks 2022 for a detailed discussion), in which the assumption would be that each L2 learner would have constructions entrenched at different levels than other

-L2 speakers of the same proficiency level.
-This different level of entrenchment stems not only from differences in exposure, but also individual differences in the cognitive machinery in speakers' L1 abilities.
-Sparks (2022) outlines fifty years' worth of research analyzing how good phonological abilities in the L1 significantly predict L2 success or L2 aptitude.
-Thus, while corpora, which we take as a pseudo-measure of quantifying exposure, can account for a lot, it is not the only factor that needs to be taken into account (see Dąbrowska 2016 on why individual differences should be taken into account in linguistic inquiry).
+However, one possible explanation might be individual differences in grammatical knowledge (see Sparks 2022 for a detailed discussion).
+The assumption would be that L2 learners from a particular L1 would have constructions entrenched at different levels than speakers of other L1s at the same L2 proficiency level.
+These different levels of entrenchment stem not only from differences in exposure, but also individual differences in the cognitive machinery in speakers' L1 abilities.
+Sparks (2022) outlines fifty years' worth of research analyzing how having good phonological abilities in the L1 significantly predict L2 success or L2 aptitude.
+Thus, while corpora, which we take as a pseudo-measure of quantifying exposure, can account for a lot, this is not the only factor that needs to be taken into account (see Dabrowska 2016 on why individual differences should be taken into account in linguistic inquiry).
 Another possibility might be the communicative requirements of certain tasks, from which the subcorpora in the current study were sampled.
-These requirements may not have allowed for a need to use these constructions.
+These requirements may not have allowed for the need to use these constructions.

-4.3 Hypothesis 3: Low frequency constructions in later CEFR levels
+4.3.
+Hypothesis 3: Low Frequency Constructions in Later CEFR Levels